incognitoCodes/AI-ML-solution-services-workshop/.ipynb_checkpoints/README-checkpoint.md

 ![service Coverage](./0-init/images/service_coverage.png)

-### Account Access
-In the first step, we will access your temporary AWS account where you will run your labs.

-Complete the steps within [0-init](./0-init/README.md) module.

 ## Solutions
-In this workshop, we will go through 5 solutions/ services.
+In this workshop, we will go through the below AI/ML solutions/ services.

-Lets get started!

 ### Virtual Proctor